 Why this works

-Your child’s behaviour is guided by her STRENGTHs, (the ones you just pointed out to her) This is what impacts her future behaviour and shows her that she CAN calm down and manage her self-control.
+Your child’s behaviour is guided by her STRENGTHs, (the ones you just pointed out to her) This is what impacts future behaviour and shows your child that she CAN calm down and manage her self-control and get her needs met within your boundaries.

-How you respond to her tantrums shows her that you have faith in her abilities, you believe in her and you are there to support her.
+How you respond to tantrums not only supports your child to get their needs met in a way that you DO like, it also shows her that you have faith in her abilities, you believe in her and you are there to support her.

 You’re setting yourself up for years of tantrum trouble if they end with you child thinking of herself as ruining the day and that her behaviour is naughty or unacceptable.
 That becomes her inner voice and her future actions are based on that belief about herself.